awesomerank/awesomerank.github.io/lists/akullpp/awesome-java.md

 * [Netty](http://netty.io/) - Framework for building high-performance network applications.
 * [Nifty ★686](https://github.com/facebook/nifty) - Implementation of Thrift clients and servers on Netty.
 * [Undertow](http://undertow.io/) - Web server providing both blocking and non-blocking APIs based on NIO.
 Used as a network layer in WildFly.
-* [urnlib ★5](https://github.com/slub/urnlib) - Represent, parse and encode URNs as in RFC 2141.
+* [urnlib ★5](https://github.com/slub/urnlib) - Represent, parse and encode URNs, as in RFC 2141.

 ## ORM

 *APIs that handle the persistence of objects.*

-* [Apache Cayenne](http://cayenne.apache.org/) - Provides clean, static API for data access.
-Also includes GUI Modeler for working with database mappings, DB reverse engineering and generation.
+* [Apache Cayenne](http://cayenne.apache.org/) - Provides a clean, static API for data access.
+Also includes a GUI Modeler for working with database mappings, and DB reverse engineering and generation.
 * [Ebean](http://ebean-orm.github.io/) - Provides simple and fast data access.
 * [EclipseLink](https://www.eclipse.org/eclipselink/) - Supports a number of persistence standards: JPA, JAXB, JCA and SDO.
-* [Hibernate](http://hibernate.org/orm/) - Robust and widely used with an active community.
+* [Hibernate](http://hibernate.org/orm/) - Robust and widely used, with an active community.
 * [MyBatis](http://www.mybatis.org/mybatis-3/) - Couples objects with stored procedures or SQL statements.
 * [SimpleFlatMapper ★127](https://github.com/arnaudroger/SimpleFlatMapper) - Simple database and CSV mapper.